-I have presented my research at international conferences across Europe and the United States, and have been invited to deliver talks at King’s College London and the University of Oxford.
-My work has appeared in the International Journal of Community Music and Ethnomusicology Forum.
+He is regularly invited to speak at cultural institutes, universities, and international forums across Europe and the United States, and his work has appeared in the International Journal of Community Music and Ethnomusicology Forum.

-I am deeply committed to engaged pedagogical practice, and my teaching has been recognised through the Associate Fellowship of the Higher Education Academy.
-I have taught BA and MA courses at King’s College London, University College London, and ESMUC.
-Alongside my academic work, I am an experienced cultural organiser, managing the national charity Water City Music and KCL’s award-winning King’s Music Academy, and serving on the board of trustees of the Lucille Graham Trust.
+He is deeply committed to engaged pedagogical practice, and his teaching has been recognised through the Associate Fellowship of the Higher Education Academy.
+He has taught BA and MA courses at King’s College London, University College London, and ESMUC.
+Alongside his academic work, he is an experienced cultural organiser, managing the national charity Water City Music and KCL’s award-winning King’s Music Academy, and serving on the board of trustees of the Lucille Graham Trust.

 Email: javier.rivas_rodriguez@kcl.ac.uk